 “Team Maui” (Trust us, it will be easier for you to call us that than to say “Maukonen.”
 We actually spent a week on that lovely island of Maui enroute to Canada from Japan).
 Our preferred identity is as “followers of Jesus” but, for the sake of labels, we are in the “lane” of Baptists, Pentecostals, Mennonite Brethren, and other independent Congregationalists.

 Bret and Lynne first met as teens at a church in Toronto, led divergent and different lifestyles and then reunited about a dozen years later.
 Since then, our lives have been devoted to serving God and serving others.
-We have had the privilege of working together in many settings including two-and-a-half years outside of Canada (England and Japan), being ordained (recognized by a denomination as a licensed minister) on the same day in 2010 and now, serving the Brock community together as Adjunct Chaplains.
+We have had the privilege of working together in many settings including two-and-a-half years outside of Canada (England and Japan), being ordained (recognized by a denomination as a licensed ministers) on the same day in 2010 and now, serving the Brock community together as Adjunct Chaplains.

 Lynne Maukonen (nee Kennedy)